 - Blood tests to measure levels of TSH, T3, and free T4; and

 - Radioactive iodine uptake.

 The purpose of treatment is to control the overactivity of the thyroid gland.
-Beta-blockers such as propranolol are often used to treat symptoms of rapid heart rate, sweating, and anxiety until the hyperthyroidism is controlled.
-Hyperthyroidism is treated with one or more of the following:
+Beta-blockers such as propranolol are often used to treat symptoms of rapid heartbeat, sweating, and anxiety until the hyperthyroidism is controlled with one or more of the following: